 Clopidogrel and other antiplatelet medicines should be stopped seven days before the treatment.
-If you are taking clopidogrel or another antiplatelet medicine because you have had coronary (heart) stents inserted within the last year or a blood clot (Stroke), please contact the Urology Nurse Practitioners before stopping your medicine.
+If you are taking clopidogrel or another antiplatelet medicine because you have had coronary (heart) stents inserted within the last year, please contact the Urology Nurse Practitioners before stopping your medicine.